Lincoln23/discuss-share/README.md

   - Your email address is used to activate your account and in case you forget your password
   - I fetch your profile picture on Gravatar associated with your email address
   - When logging in, if "remember me" is checked, even if you close your browser you won't have to re-login!
+ - **Security**: I implemented the login in system using bcrypt so your password is kept safe

 ### Share posts